-At Morgan & Morgan, we understand that these denials can have devastating financial effects on claimants whose homes are in need of repair.
-These issues can be exacerbated in the aftermath of hurricanes and other catastrophic events because a large number of policyholders are making claims during the same time period.
-Our Orlando attorneys have extensive experience working with clients who have been shortchanged by their insurance companies and have succeeded in recovering the compensation to which our clients were entitled.
+At Morgan & Morgan Insurance Recovery Group, we understand that these denials can have devastating financial effects on claimants whose homes are in need of repair.
+These issues can be exacerbated in the aftermath of hurricanes, tropical storms and other catastrophic events because a large number of policyholders are making claims during the same time period.
+Our attorneys have extensive experience working with clients who have been shortchanged by their insurance companies and have succeeded in recovering the compensation to which our clients were entitled.

 If you have a homeowner’s insurance claim that has been denied or undervalued, legal recourse may be available.
-Please fill out our no charge case review form to find out how our Orlando homeowner’s insurance claim dispute attorneys may be able to help you file a claim dispute to recover compensation for your losses.
+Please fill out our no charge case review form to find out how our homeowner’s insurance claim dispute attorneys may be able to help you file a claim dispute to recover compensation for your losses.

 We understand that dealing with an insurance company can be difficult.
 These companies have made the process of filing and collecting on insurance claims a daunting task, with the hopes that most policyholders will abandon their claims, especially after being denied compensation.
 We aim to simplify the process of disputing insurance claims to help ensure homeowners receive the full amount available under their policies.

-Typically, homeowner’s insurance covers property damage (including resident premises, unattached structures, and personal property) as a result of unexpected events such as fire, wind, hail, vandalism, and theft; however, coverage will be determined by the policyholder’s specific insurance policy coverages.
+Typically, homeowner’s insurance covers property damage (including residential premises, unattached structures, and personal property) as a result of unexpected events such as fire, wind, hail, vandalism, and theft; however, coverage will be determined by the policyholder’s specific insurance policy coverages.

-If your claim has been denied, it is important to remember that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
+If your claim has been denied, the first thing to know is that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
 If a home has been damaged, the insurance company may offer a low-ball settlement or deny the claim altogether to avoid depleting their cash reserves.
 To avoid paying claims, the insurance company may try to categorize the

 For example, roof damage is often a point of contention between insurance companies and homeowners.
-The homeowner will argue that the roof was damaged by hail, wind, or natural disaster(s), while the insurance company will claim the damage is a result of wear and tear – which is not covered under the policy.
+The homeowner will file a claim stating that the roof was damaged by hail, the wind, or natural disasters, while the insurance company will allege the damage is a result of wear and tear – which is not covered under the policy.